Adam-Langley/efcore-temporal-query/README.md

 ```

 ## 3. Querying

+Use the `IQueryable<T>.AsOf(DateTime)` extension to specialize a linq expression to a particular point in time.

 The following is an example of querying a customer record from a Temporal Table at a specific
 time, including an Address record from that same time.